Close icon

 Happy family in front of house

-Essential tips for preparing your home for the autumn season.
+Essential autumn tips for keeping your home safe and efficient

-After another sizzling summer, you may be looking forward to cooler fall temperatures.
-Remember the change in season also means a change in home maintenance priorities.
-Keep your home safe and costs low with these seven tips:
+When fall arrives, the change in season also means a change in home maintenance priorities.
+Keep your home safe and potential repair costs low with these tips.

 1. Tune up your furnace

-If you want to make sure your furnace can keep your home warm all winter long, an annual tune-up is essential.
-The best time to perform this service is in late summer, before you switch your thermostat to heating mode.
+Annual furnace maintenance helps ensure your system can keep you warm throughout the colder seasons.
+The best time for a tune-up is in late summer, before you switch your thermostat to heating mode.

 Leave it to the pros!
 Due to potential hazards, furnace maintenance is not DIY work.
 Get a licensed professional to do a detailed inspection, lubrication, and cleaning to extend the life of your system, improve efficiency, and identify potential carbon monoxide leaks.